 Struggling with a swollen knee during our trip to Ellis Island participation in the parade became a tall physical ask for my sister.
 Unwilling to field an uneven number for the parade I was drafted in as substitute.
 I was sporting a respiratory illness but thankfully, by parade day, I was match fit.

 As per parade instructions, we gathered on East 44th Street between 5th and Madison Avenues in the freezing cold accompanied by members of An Garda Síochána who were in New York as guests of the NYPD.
 The long wait for our turn was occupied with photo opportunities for onlookers and a press interview with video journalist Seán Mac an tSíthigh whose coverage of us made the evening news in Ireland.

-An hour later we found ourselves parading up 5th Avenue passing iconic landmarks such as the New York Public Library, Saks department store and St. Patrick’s Cathedral on the two mile stretch of the parade.
+An hour later we found ourselves parading up 5th Avenue passing iconic New York buildings such as the New York Public Library, Saks department store and St. Patrick’s Cathedral on the two mile stretch of the parade.
 Walking past Trump Tower was an interesting experience given the political climate.

 At the point where Central Park meets 5th Avenue a group were walking the wrong way into the parade but on closer inspection discovered it was the then Irish Taoiseach, Enda Kenny, on his way to meet billionaire Michael Bloomberg, former New York City mayor.